Irys-xyz/Irys-docs/pages/developer-docs/tags.md

 # Metadata Tagging

 Bundlr supports attaching metadata tags to each transaction.

-Tags can be used to categorize transactions, making it easier to search for and retrieve relevant information.
-Tags also play a role in Proof Of Provenance
+Tags can be used to:

+-   Categorize transactions, making it easier to search for and retrieve relevant information using [GraphQL](/developer-docs/querying-data)
-Tags are available for querying via [GraphQL](/developer-docs/querying-data).
+-   Build provenance chains for [Proof Of Provenance](/overview/solutions/proof-of-provenance) applications
+-   Inform web browsers how to render image files

 ## Content-Type